-Tarrant County Public Health - Ebola Guidelines for Businesses
+Tarrant County Public Health Guidance Regarding Ebola

-The Ebola epidemic in Africa is likely to continue for months and recent "Cases" in the United States illustrate the need for vigilance.
-This guidance document is intended for businesses and their employees.
+The Ebola epidemic in Africa is likely to continue for months and the recent "Case" in Dallas that had traveled from Liberia illustrates the need for vigilance.
+This guidance document is intended for general distribution to the public.